 Some argue that you could have a safe deposit box, but most of the time, those are not insured.
 Besides, during harsh crises in the past, the bank was either closed or didn’t have the amount of gold it claimed to have.

 This problem started back in the 1980s when banks brought mathematicians into the system who argued that they didn’t need all the gold on hand.
 They surmised that banks only needed 25% on hand.
 So, banks began to lien out or even sell 75% of their gold.
 Some invested it into government bonds, where they received a guaranteed return on the investment.
 Little by little, much of the gold in the banking system disappeared.

 The bottom line: don’t put your gold in the banks.
 You don’t want to take that risk.

 9. Be Compliant with All Laws When Buying Gold

-Whenever the possibility arises, the average gold investor should buy a few coins.
-Most gold investors won’t be able to buy a lot of coins at a time, but that can work to your advantage.
+The average gold investor should buy a few coins or bars whenever the possibility arises.
 If you buy a few coins per year, you can buy them privately.

 When you buy small denominations, you can buy anonymously – you don’t have to identify yourself or disclose any personal information.
-And it is fully legal.
-Buying small amounts at a time gives you even more security and privacy.
+And it is entirely legal.
+Purchasing small amounts at a time gives you even more security and privacy.
 So, the average buyer is at an advantage when buying small.

-There are laws, however, for those who want to invest in bigger amounts of physical gold.
+There are laws, however, for those who want to invest in more significant amounts of physical gold.
 If you are in a position to make larger purchases, make sure that you follow the law and that it is declared.